 Seriously, you can't make this kind of thing up.

 The two other Presidents I have served under are Dr. Etheridge and Dr. Specter.
 I thoroughly appreciated and enjoyed working with and for both.
 They brought a refreshing change of pace to the job.

-When clearing out my office, I came across two pairs of pants in back of one of the drawers in the filing cabinet.
-I’d forgotten I’d put them there years ago when I was still teaching in the CS department.
-Here's the story:
+When clearing out my office at the end of my tenure at UPJ, I came across two pairs of pants in back of one of the drawers in one of the filing cabinets.
+I’d forgotten I’d put the pants there years ago when I was still teaching in the CS department.
+Here's the story.

-One morning, early, I’d arrived in my office in E&S to prepare for an 8:00 am class.
+One morning in the 1980s, early, I’d arrived in my office in E&S to prepare for an 8:00 am class.
 I bent down to get a book from the bottom shelf of the bookcase and rrrrrrrrrrip!--the seam in back of my pants was rent asunder.

 What to do?

 Well, I’ve always preached, to anyone who cares to listen, my favorite dictum: “No problems, only solutions!”
 I used a stapler to staple my pants back together and then, in class, moved very gingerly from place to place and NEVER turned my back to the students!